Food is at the heart of everything we do at The Jamie Oliver Group. Food is fun, joyful, creative and should keep us healthy.

-We use a system called JOSIE (Jamie Oliver Suppliers Information Exchange) to track exactly where ingredients come from.
+All of our global franchised restaurants use a system called JOSIE (Jamie Oliver Suppliers Information Exchange) to track exactly where ingredients come from.
 The Jamie’s Italian kids’ menu is famous for its provenance – we use organic beef, free-range chicken and the highest-quality sustainable fish.
 Plus, any palm oil must be certified sustainable.

 We work hard to ensure our sourcing is in line with Jamie’s standards and beliefs, and use JOSIE to trace every ingredient used in Jamie’s range of licensed products.